How do you get paid to blog? Multiple income streams and a positive business mindset is the answer.

 - Personalise your connection requests.
 Now that LinkedIn’s default message says they would like to join your network, I always ask myself: why?
 Minal Patel

-- Find that group photo has the more engagement when everyone is tagged.
+- Find that group photo has more engagement when everyone is tagged.
 Ask a question in the end to get more participation – Andrew Chow – @ideasandrew

 - Use it as a professional platform and not like Facebook – keeping posts relevant for a business platform – Jessica Cutrufello, A Wanderlust For Life (and MTH member)